seporaitis/lhl/README.md

 List of minimum requirements:

-- come up with a normal name
+- come up with a normal name for this project
 - allow basic input about a qso
   - timestamp (date + time)
   - mode